mahaamesha/mahaamesha/README.md

 <br>

 ## Hi there, I’m **Avima** 👋
-Bachelor of Physics in Instrumentation and Computational Physics.

-Passion:
+Electrical & smart instrumentation enthusiast with a passion for developing instrumentation systems leveraging AI + IoT for business solutions.
+I'm always looking to collaborate and learn from others in the tech community.

+Interest:
+- Embedded system
 - Computer vision & image processing
-- Embedded system
-- Firmware development
+- Server management for IoT service

 Want to know more about me?
 Check out my [LinkedIn profile](https://www.linkedin.com/in/avima-haamesha).